han190/PE-Fortran/README.md

-# Yet another Project Euler solutions...
+# Yet another Project Euler solutions :pencil:

 [Project Euler](https://projecteuler.net/about) is a problem set.
 I solve PE problems to polish my Fortran skills, expand my math knowledge base and most importantly, for fun. :smile: If you are looking for the same things, check it out!
 There are two dependencies to this project: `gfortran` and `fypp`.
 To install them (assuming you are on Ubuntu and you have `pip` installed)